tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 ECDHE and ECDH, respectively {{?RFC4492}}.

 In general, non-ephemeral cipher suites are not recommended due to their lack of forward secrecy.
-However, as demonstrated by the {{Raccoon}} attack on finite-field DH, public key reuse, either via non-ephemeral cipher suites or reused keys with ephemeral cipher suites, can lead to timing side channels that may leak connection secrets.
+Moreover, as demonstrated by the {{Raccoon}} attack on finite-field DH, public key reuse, either via non-ephemeral cipher suites or reused keys with ephemeral cipher suites, can lead to timing side channels that may leak connection secrets.
 For elliptic curve DH, invalid curve attacks similarly exploit secret